Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="twoColumn">
          <p>
             This project was aimed to evaluate a mix of several Deep Learning, Image Processing and Machine Learning models to classify an object in an image.
 The data was collected from <a href https://www.kaggle.com/c/cifar-10>Kaggle</a>.
-For the sake of simplicity and to evaluate the algorithms, only 2 classes were used. <a href https://github.com/Sardhendu/CIFAR10-Object-Recognition/blob/master/Project-Presentation.pdf>PRESENTATION LINK</a><br><br>Skills developed: Python, Scikit-learn, OpenCV, Tensorflow
+For the sake of simplicity and to evaluate the algorithms, only 2 classes were used. <a href https://github.com/Sardhendu/CIFAR10-Object-Recognition/blob/master/Project-Presentation.pdf>PRESENTATION LINK</a><br><br>Skills developed: Python, Scikit-learn, OpenCV, Tensorflow</br></br>
          </p>
     </div>
 </div>